Opportunities with CC Partners Abroad

 SIT Faculty Development Seminar: Africa Rising: Hip Hop, Politics, and Religion in Senegal

 Explore the vitality, resilience, and global breadth of contemporary African and African diaspora communities.
 Examine hip-hop and urban cultures as decolonial voices that constantly engage the limits of coloniality, global capitalism, religious pluralism, and local political realities.
+Admission is on a rolling basis, and the final application deadline is January 15, 2020.

 Ongoing faculty opportunities